Microsoft Research New York City

 I am a researcher at Microsoft Research in New York City, and previously a member of the MSR Silicon Valley lab.
 I design and build distributed systems that use novel data structures and algorithms to deliver new functionality or unprecedented performance.
-Recently, I have been using online machine learning to optimize decisions in a variety of settings, including classic distributed systems infrastructure.
+Recently, I have been using a minimally-disruptive take on reinforcement learning to optimize decisions in a variety of settings, including distributed systems infrastructure.

 I received my PhD from the Department of Computer Science at Princeton University, where I worked with Robert Tarjan in the Theory group and Michael Freedman in the Scalable Network Systems group.
 I spent my final year as a junior research scientist at New York University working with Jinyang Li.
 I was fortunate to be supported by the first Google Ph.D.
 Fellowship in Fault Tolerant Computing.

 Prior to my PhD, I worked for three years in the Network

 Load Balancing group of Windows Server at Microsoft.
 I

 received my S.B. and M.Eng. in Computer Science from MIT, where my M. Eng thesis advisor was

 with Bernhard Haeupler, Telikepalli Kavitha, Rogers Mathew, and Robert E. Tarjan

 with Dahlia Malkhi, Kunal Talwar, Renato F. Werneck, and Udi Wieder